Lamiaceae: Mint Family — Mints, Hedge-nettles & Horehound

 Notes:

-This is similar to the more common Self-heal (var. vulgaris) but the leaves are 3 × as long as they are wide and the plant has a more erect growth habit.
+This is similar to the more common Self-heal (var. vulgaris, see below), but the leaves are 3 times longer than wide, and the plant has a more erect growth habit.
 The pink-purple flowers have a paler and sometimes toothed lower lip.
 Bracts have marginal hairs.

 Bugle Hedge-nettle – Stachys ajugoides